 The name Confluence Park hints at two waterways joining, which is exactly the case with Cherry Creek and the South Platte River meeting up at Denver's scenic Confluence Park.
 It's a favorite area to enjoy views of downtown, get out for a walk with Fluffy or Fido, observe kayakers braving the rapids and sunbathe on the sandy banks.
 The park is surrounded by residential lofts, shops and office buildings and located near REI's flagship store and Downtown Aquarium.
 Catch some tunes on summer Thursday evenings at the free concert series.

-Located in east-central Denver, City Park covers 314 landscaped acres and is home to the Denver Zoo, Denver Museum of Nature & Science and a public golf course, all surrounded by a neighborhood.
+Located in east-central Denver, City Park covers 314 landscaped acres and is home to family-friendly attractions and a public golf course, all surrounded by a neighborhood.
 Playgrounds, picnic sites, lakes and more make this expansive park Denver's version of Central Park in New York City.
 It's a great place to spend a day as a family or with human and furry friends.